BleeGleeWee/Chest-X-Ray-Pneumonia-Detection/README.md

 ## ⚠️ Note

 While the training accuracy reached \~95%, **generalization on test data was lower** (\~50% F1).
 This highlights the **importance of robust validation, cross-validation, and dataset balancing** in medical ML.
 ---

+## 🤝 Contributing

+This project is open for contributions!
+If you have ideas to improve the model, add visualizations, or enhance the code, feel free to submit a **pull request** or open an **issue**.

+Please keep in mind:
+- This repository is intended for **educational and research purposes only**.
+- Any contributions should maintain the professional and ethical standards of AI in healthcare.
+- Ensure that new code is properly documented and reproducible.

+Welcoming improvements such as:
+- Better data preprocessing or augmentation techniques
+- New architectures or model enhancements
+- Additional visualizations (training curves, Grad-CAMs, confusion matrices)
+- Improved notebook explanations or tutorials

+Thank you for helping make this project better! 🌟